Davidcparrar/datawarehouse-redshift/README.md

 # Sparkify AWS Redshift Data Warehouse

-This Data Warehouse was created as a means to access the Sparkify data for analytical purposes
+This Data Warehouse was created as a means to access the Sparkify data for analytical purposes.

 ## Project structure